 Our amended and restated bylaws ("Bylaws") provide that our board of directors shall consist of such number of directors as the board of directors may from time to time determine.
-Our board of directors currently consists of six directors.
+Our board of directors currently consists of seven directors.
 The authorized number of directors may be changed by resolution of our board of directors.
 Vacancies on our board of directors can be filled by resolution of our board.
 Our board of directors is divided into three classes, each serving staggered, three-year terms:

-- Our Class I directors are David S. Rosenblatt and Paula J. Volent, and their terms will expire at the Annual Meeting; - Our Class II directors are Matthew R. Cohler and Andrew G. Robb, and their terms will expire at the 2023 annual meeting of stockholders; and - Our Class III directors are Lori A. Hickok and Brian J. Schipper, and their terms will expire at the 2024 annual meeting of stockholders.
+- Our Class I directors are David S. Rosenblatt, Everette Taylor, and Paula J. Volent, and their terms will expire at the 2025 annual meeting of stockholders; - Our Class II directors are Matthew R. Cohler and Andrew G. Robb, and their terms will expire at the 2026 annual meeting of stockholders; and - Our Class III directors are Lori A. Hickok and Brian J. Schipper, and their terms will expire at the Annual Meeting.

-Two Class I directors will be elected at the Annual Meeting to serve until the annual meeting of stockholders to be held in 2025 or until their successors are duly elected and qualified, with the other classes of directors continuing to serve for the remainder of their respective terms.
-Class I directors shall be elected by a plurality of the votes cast (meaning that the director nominees who receive the highest number of shares voted "FOR" their election are elected as the Class I directors).
-The nominating and corporate governance committee of the board has recommended, and our board of directors has designated, David S. Rosenblatt and Paula J. Volent as the nominees for Class I director to serve until the 2025 annual meeting of stockholders, and each has indicated to us that such individual will be able to serve.
+Two Class III directors will be elected at the Annual Meeting to serve until the annual meeting of stockholders to be held in 2027 or until their successors are duly elected and qualified, with the other classes of directors continuing to serve for the remainder of their respective terms.
+Class III directors shall be elected by a plurality of the votes cast (meaning that the director nominees who receive the highest number of shares voted "FOR" their election are elected as the Class III directors); provided, that if any nominee for director receives a greater number of votes "WITHHELD" than votes "FOR" in such election, our Bylaws require that such person must promptly tender his or her irrevocable resignation to our board of directors for the board's consideration.
+Our board of directors may, in its sole discretion, elect to accept or reject such resignation.

+The nominating and corporate governance committee of the board has recommended, and our board of directors has designated, Lori A. Hickok and Brian J. Schipper as the nominees for Class III director to serve until the 2027 annual meeting of stockholders, and each has indicated to us that such individual will be able to serve.
 If a nominee is unable or declines to serve as a director at the time of the Annual Meeting, an event that we do not currently anticipate, proxies will be voted for any nominees designated by our board of directors, taking into account any recommendations of the nominating and corporate governance committee, to fill such vacancy.

-The names of the Class I nominees and the other members of our board of directors and certain biographical information as of March 30, 2022 are set forth below:
+The names of the Class III nominees and the other members of our board of directors and certain biographical information as of March 28, 2024 are set forth below:

-Class I Director Nominees
+Class III Director Nominees